Is a Correction Looming Ahead for DocuSign Inc. (DOCU)

 Needham gave a rating of “Buy” to DOCU, setting the target price at $240 in the report published on November 18th of the previous year.

-Volatility was left at 4.28%, however, over the last 30 days, the volatility rate increased by 4.84%, as shares surge +2.22% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +7.31% upper at present.
+Volatility was left at 4.91%, however, over the last 30 days, the volatility rate increased by 6.55%, as shares sank -0.33% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +10.24% upper at present.

-During the last 5 trading sessions, DOCU rose by +2.25%, which changed the moving average for the period of 200-days by +143.73% in comparison to the 20-day moving average, which settled at $247.21.
-In addition, DocuSign Inc. saw 17.40% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DOCU fell by -7.97%, which changed the moving average for the period of 200-days by +106.97% in comparison to the 20-day moving average, which settled at $247.15.
+In addition, DocuSign Inc. saw 9.58% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading